 ICL Graduate Business School is located at the heart of New Zealand’s biggest and most diverse city, Auckland.
 We strive to help our students meet their academic goals, and enjoy their time whilst studying and living abroad.

-- ICL Graduate Business School offers graduate and postgraduate diplomas in levels 5 to 8.
+- ICL Graduate Business School offers graduate, postgraduate and Master’s diplomas in levels 5 to 9.

 - Our students succeed.
 Our pass rate at graduate level in 2015 was 93%: the percentage of papers completed which students passed.